ACME-Project/GrainGrowthXPMF/src/README.txt

 README.txt

+--- 0. Dependencies ---

+This makefile directly depends on the following packages : (unless otherwise specified, the packages are common for both ubuntu and debian) :

+c compiler : g++
+p compiler : libopenmpi-dev , openmpi-common
+q compiler : Load the xl module after logging into q . (module load xl)

+If the error messages still persist,  do a sudo apt-get update and then try make.

 This file will explain the use of the Toth XMPF as encoded by David Crist in C++ using the Mesoscale Microstructure Simulation Package (MMSP).

 --- 1. General Use ---